Black hole perturbations in modified gravity: Introduction

 Other black hole solutions, distinct from GR solutions, have also been constructed. {Here} we will mainly consider a family of solutions introduced in \cite{Babichev:2017guv}, whose metric is formally analogous to that of Reissner-Nordstr\"om black hole but with the square of the electric charge effectively {\it negative}, which implies that there is a single horizon.
 In addition, the scalar field has a non trivial profile in this geometry.

 Beyond the construction of exact solutions, the linear perturbations of nonrotating black holes in DHOST theories, or in some subclasses, have been studied in a few papers.
 For background solutions in Horndeski theories with a purely radially dependent scalar field, the axial perturbations were investigated in \cite{Kobayashi:2012kh} and the polar perturbations in \cite{Kobayashi:2014wsa}, in both cases by reducing the quadratic action to keep only the physical degrees of freedom.
 This analysis was extended in \cite{Ogawa:2015pea,Takahashi:2016dnv} to include a linear time dependence of the background scalar profile, although the stability issue was subsequently revisited in \cite{Babichev:2018uiw}.
-Axial modes were further discussed in \cite{Takahashi:2019oxz} in the context of DHOST theories.
-More recently, the perturbations of stealth black holes in some DHOST theories were analysed in \cite{deRham:2019gha}, showing that the equation of motion for the (polar) scalar degree of freedom is characterised by a singular effective metric.
-Finally, the perturbations of stealth black holes were also discussed in \cite{Khoury:2020aya} in some class of DHOST theories, concluding to the existence of a gradient instability.
+Black hole perturbations were further discussed in \cite{Takahashi:2019oxz,Tomikawa:2021pca,Takahashi:2021bml} in the context of DHOST theories.
+The perturbations of stealth black holes in some DHOST theories were also investigated in \cite{deRham:2019gha} and \cite{Khoury:2020aya}, showing that the equation of motion for the (polar) scalar degree of freedom is characterised by a singular effective metric in some cases, or concluding to the existence of a gradient instability in other cases.
+The perturbations of the stealth Kerr black hole solutions found in \cite{Charmousis:2019vnf} were analysed in \cite{Charmousis:2019fre}.

 Perturbations of nonrotating black holes in Horndeski theories were also studied in \cite{Tattersall:2017erk}, but in the restrictive case of a constant background scalar field, which excludes the stealth and non-stealth black holes with a non trivial scalar field profile.
 In this simple case, axial modes satisfy exactly the same equations as in GR, while the equations of motion for the polar perturbations can be rewritten in a matricial Schr\"odinger-like system.
 The latter belongs to the family of generalised second-order Schr\"odinger-like matricial systems considered in \cite{McManus:2019ulj} to parametrise small deviations from GR and compute the perturbations of quasi-normal frequencies with respect to their GR values.